BiodiversityLab/bioscann/README.md

 ## Make predictions with trained model
 Now we use the trained model to make predictions for all tiles for which we downloaded the environmental features in the previous step.
 Since we applied a 200 m buffer to each tile, we need to remove this buffer from the predictions to convert each tile back to the target-tile-size.
 Therefore we apply the flag `--crop_corners 20`, which removes 20 pixels (at 10 m per pixel = 200 m) around each prediction image.

 **!
 Note !:** If you trained your own model based on the environmental features you compiled during this tutorial, your model will be trained on 9 environmental data channels (see explanation above).
-If you download our pre-trained model presented in the manuscript, you will be working with a model that is trained on 11 environmental data channels, instead.
-In the latter case you won't be able to use the pre-trained model to make predictions for the data you downloaded in the previous step, because the number of channels does not match what the model has been trained on.
-In the command below we use the precompiled data and pre-trained model ([figshare-link](https://figshare.com/s/637de046184aaee0b599)).
+If you instead use our pre-trained model, presented in the manuscript, you will be working with a model that is trained on 11 environmental data channels, instead.
+In the latter case, you won't be able to use our pre-trained model to make predictions for the data you downloaded in the previous step, because the number of channels does not match what the model has been trained on (this discrepancy is due to changes on the data-server, with certain features being discontinued).
+In the command below we use the precompiled prediction data and our pre-trained model.
+Both can be found in the `tutorial/precompiled` folder.

 ```commandline
 python make_predictions.py \